jacobmitchinson/boris_bikes/README.md

 ### Introduction

-To begin to use OOP, OOD, and TDD we were asked to model the London Boris Bikes network.
+To begin to use OOP, OOD, and TDD we modelled the London Boris Bikes network.
 The system had to be capable of:

 - Having a docking station to dock bikes
 - Bikes must be able to be rented and returned